khaledh/khaledh.github.io/docs/osdev/20-position-independent-code.md

 ## Trying it out

-Let's uncomment the lines we commented out earlier in the `nim.cfg` file (for the linker script and output format), and see what happens when we try to run it.
+Let's uncomment the lines we commented out earlier in the `nim.cfg` file (for the linker script and output format) and see what happens when we try to run it.

 ```sh-session
 $ just run